TREE MUSEUM

 Tuesday, October 21, 2025

-Members of the public are invited (but not required) to read Jones’s essays “Of Birds and Barley” and “Up, Up, on Implausible Wings” prior to the event.
+Members of the public were invited (but not required) to read Jones’s essays “Of Birds and Barley” and “Up, Up, on Implausible Wings” prior to the event.
 Jones’s guide to Felix Salten’s Bambi is available alongside purchase of the audiobook through the app Audrey.

 OCTOBER 24: ARTIST-LED WORKSHOP